All Episodes

 And they keep going.

-Because there's lots of ultra-Ukrainian ultras in that part of the country which may not give in, even if Zelensky did sign again.
+I fear that something like that, at least on a relatively small scale, may happen here because there's lots of like ultra-Ukrainian or Ukrainian ultras in that part of the country which may not give in even if Zelensky did sign it.

 That might be why he's so keen not to end it here and now, isn't it?

-just one from Halification says, Putin needs access to the Black Sea, which leads to the Med, treat for shipping lanes and military.
+Just one from Hamblification says, Putin needs access to the Black Sea, which leads to the Med.

-It's sort of the whole point of the Crimea is that there's deep water harbours there and stuff for it.
+It's sort of the whole point of the Crimea, is that there's deep water harbours there and stuff for it.

 Why we fought the Crimean War and won it in 1856, isn't it?

-Is that the Russians wanted a warm water port that didn't freeze over in the winter.
+Is that the Russians wanted a warm water port that didn't freeze over in the winter?

 Yeah, well, there's a reason why the Ottomans, the Russians, and even the British in the 19th century coveted the Crimea.